tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

-Importantly, as soon as values are assigned to variables, we enforce the not-equal constraints so that failure will happen as soon as possible. `\+` means "not", and in this case tells when a value is not member of a list.
+Importantly, as soon as values are assigned to variables, we enforce the not-equal constraints so that failure will happen as soon as possible. `\+` means "not", and in this case tells you when a value is not member of a list.
 The predicate would run much more slowly if you put all the `\=` constraints in one group at the bottom of the function.

 An even more efficient approach is to mimic digit by digit addition using carries, the way people do it: